zushicat/cologne-trees-REST-API/README.md

 This is a (not quite complete) dynamic version of this static JSON API:
 https://zushicat.github.io/cologne-trees-static-API/

-For acutal data usage the static version might be way better suited.
+For actual data usage the static version might be way better suited.

 If you are interested in the underlying data, please refer to:
 https://github.com/zushicat/cologne-trees-data